cosmiccandice/Predict_PhotoZ/README.md

 4. Locate/download the following features of an object: `ps_gpsfmag,ps_rpsfmag,ps_ipsfmag,ps_zpsfmag,ps_ypsfmag,ps_gkronmag,ps_rkronmag,ps_ikronmag,ps_zkronmag,ps_ykronmag,unwise_w1_mag_ab,unwise_w1_mag_vega,unwise_w2_mag_ab,unwise_w2_mag_vega`

 5. Create a .csv file that follows the template of `example_data.csv` with the aformentioned features OR simply revise example_data.csv to include new targets features.
+Make sure the .csv file with features is in the same directory as `photoz_reg.pkl`, `main.py`,`example_data.csv`, and `predict_photoz.yaml`.

 6. Run `main.py` by running `python main.py` in the terminal